sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_4_WhatIsAComputerAndCPU/Questions01.md

 **Explanation**

-a) When we say computer memory it generally refers to Random Access Memory (RAM) which is the primary memory.
-Regarding other options, Option (a)  Disk is the secondary memory.
-Option (b) CPU is the Central Processing Unit which is the brain of the computer.
-Option (d) GPU is the Graphics Processing Unit which is a small chip inside the graphics card which processes the display of the device, nothing to do with memory.

-b) When we say computer memory it generally refers to Random Access Memory (RAM) which is the primary memory.
-Regarding other options, Option (a)  Disk is the secondary memory.
-Option (b) CPU is the Central Processing Unit which is the brain of the computer.
-Option (d) GPU is the Graphics Processing Unit which is a small chip inside the graphics card which processes the display of the device, nothing to do with memory.

-c) When we say computer memory it generally refers to Random Access Memory (RAM) which is the primary memory.
-Regarding other options, Option (a)  Disk is the secondary memory.
-Option (b) CPU is the Central Processing Unit which is the brain of the computer.
-Option (d) GPU is the Graphics Processing Unit which is a small chip inside the graphics card which processes the display of the device, nothing to do with memory.

-d) When we say computer memory it generally refers to Random Access Memory (RAM) which is the primary memory.
+When we say computer memory it generally refers to Random Access Memory (RAM) which is the primary memory.
 Regarding other options, Option (a)  Disk is the secondary memory.
 Option (b) CPU is the Central Processing Unit which is the brain of the computer.
 Option (d) GPU is the Graphics Processing Unit which is a small chip inside the graphics card which processes the display of the device, nothing to do with memory.

 ---
 ---